Estate Planning Fundamentals in Florida

-Properly done, this can transfer significant wealth between generations.
+Properly done, this can transfer significant wealth between generations in Florida.

 The ATRA 2012, makes “permanent” a new concept in estate planning for married couples, ostensibly rendering traditional estate tax planning unnecessary.
 This concept, called “portability,” means that a surviving spouse can essentially inherit the estate tax exemption of the deceased spouse without the use of “A-B Trust” planning.
 As with most tax laws, however, the devil is in the details.
 For example, unless the surviving spouse files a timely (within nine months of death) Form 709 Estate Tax Return and complies with other requirements, the portability may not be available.
 In our opinion, because of the frequent occurrences of the surviving spouse not making their election promptly, nor following other requirements, it is usually better to keep the old-style A-B Trusts in place, at least until after the first death.

-If you are concerned about how your current estate and gift planning may function in light of the changes under ATRA 2012, then we encourage you to schedule a consultation.
+If you are concerned about how your current estate and gift planning may function in light of the changes under ATRA 2012, then we encourage you to contact our office and schedule a consultation.

 Florida Estate Taxes